In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 Next, go into your Widgets Screen.

-Insert a new Text widget into your sidebar, paste the content from your clipboard into the content field and click Save …
+Add a new Text widget to your sidebar, paste the content from your clipboard into the content field and click Save …

-Your new custom widget will be added to your sidebar section…
+Your new widget will be added to your sidebar…

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...